D.M.D./M.P.H. Dual Degree Program

 Do I need to apply to the MPH program?

-You will need to apply to the School of Health Management (SHM) online.
+You will need to apply to the College of Graduate Health Studies (CGHS) online.
 The application fee is waived for current dental students.
 Your appointed Academic Success Coordinator will remind you of any deadlines related to the MPH program.

 What types of courses are offered in the MPH Program?